Rishikesh1235/Python-Projects/README.md

 # 🎬 MadLib-style YouTube Intro Generator

-This is my **first Python mini-project**, where I practiced how to take user input and format it into a YouTube-style video introduction.

----

 ## 📚 What I Learned

 - How to take input in Python using `input()`